Data Warehouse vs. Database: Key Similarities and Differences

 To answer this, you need to consider the following questions:

 Data warehouses support structured and semi-structured data, while data lakes support all three types of data.

 Does your analysis benefit from having a pre-defined, fixed schema?

 With data warehousing, you need to create a pre-defined, fixed schema upfront.
 With a data lake, you can store data in the original raw format, which doesn’t require you to create and maintain the structure.

 However, if you use a fully-managed cloud-based data warehouse such as Google BigQuery, and an ETL tool like Whatagraph, you don’t have to worry about either the management or creating schemas.
 You can complete each transfer with a couple of mouse clicks.

 Where is your data currently stored?

 With a data warehouse, you need to create ETL processes to move your data into the warehouse.
 Depending on where your data is stored, a data lake might not require any data to be moved.
-Some data lakes can readily access data stored in popular cloud storage services like Amazon S3, which can be a huge perk for companies that already store their data there.
+Some data lakes can readily access data stored in popular cloud storage services like Amazon S3, cloud contact centers or other cloud applications which can be a huge perk for companies that already store their data there.